DominionsSingularity/Singularity/NATIONS/README.md

 # Nations
-Store nations and dependency files here
+Store nations and dependency files here.

+Files will need to be added to "enablednations.txt" in TempMerge to be included in the batch merger, and files should end with two dashes (--) on the last line.